ssanj/babyloncandle/posts/2015-08-22-how-to-browse-scala-sources-of-your-dependencies-from-sublime.md

 > It unzips the source jars for your project dependencies and generates ctags for these dependency sources in addition to the Scala/Java source of your project itself.

+> By default, the plugin assumes you have a ctags executable on your path that is syntax-compatible with Exuberant Ctags.

-In addition to downloading all the sources for your dependencies the sbt-ctags plugin also creates the .tags file that is used by any Ctags-aware editor.
+In addition to downloading all the sources for your dependencies the sbt-ctags plugin also creates the .tags file that can be used by any Ctags-aware editor.

 Fortunately Sublime has Ctags support through the [Sublime Ctags plugin](https://packagecontrol.io/packages/CTags).